Letters to the U.S. President

 I believe that the One loving, compassionate, and merciful God of the three Abrahamic faiths would be praised, worshiped, and honored by such a vision of peace that can move us all into the work of reconciliation and forgiveness.

-Mr. President, this vision includes my heartfelt belief that you, as a fellow Christian, is capable of empathizing as much with my beleaguered Palestinian people as you have done so publicly for the Jewish people these many decades.
+Mr. President, this vision includes my heartfelt belief that you, as a fellow Christian, are capable of empathizing as much with my beleaguered Palestinian people as you have done so publicly for the Jewish people these many decades.

 It was our beloved Archbishop Desmond Tutu, the International Patron of Sabeel, who said, “We are prisoners of Hope.”
 And so, it is with much hope and anticipation that you will join me in seeing this vision become a reality, one that requires bold actions and a passion for justice, and only justice!